-It’s not uncommon these days to see 4WD’s with a fixed 150W solar panel and then supplementing it with an additional solar panel or blanket to provide more sustainable power when using more devices/appliances at camp.
+It’s not uncommon these days to see 4WD’s with a fixed 150W solar panel and an additional solar panel or solar blanket to provide more sustainable power when using more devices/appliances at camp.

 Although the concept can be quite technical, once you get your head around the calculations and different scenarios, you will find it’s not that complicated at all.
-All it requires is just a bit of your time and sitting down with a pen and paper to work it all out.
+All it requires is just a bit of your time to sit down with a pen and paper to work it all out.

-To get started on your journey, click on the button below.
+To use the REDARC solar calculator, click on the button below.